-In order for banks to convey their risk profiles comprehensively to market participants, the ECB recommends that they disclose the following quantitative information in addition to that required pursuant to Part Eight of the CRR (Article 431):
+As part of the disclosures required by Part Eight of Regulation (EU) 575/2013, institutions should provide, ideally by cross-referenceIn order for banks to the disclosures in convey their financial statements,risk profiles comprehensively to market participants, the ECB recommends that they disclose the following quantitative information on:in addition to that required pursuant to Part Eight of the CRR (Article 431):

 Credit quality of forborne exposures: with the separate identification of forborne exposures which, at the disclosure date, are performing, non-performing, defaulted, and impaired, with the associated amount of impairment raised separately for performing and non-performing exposures.
-Where relevant, the identification by credit quality can be broken down at the level of exposure classes, using either the regulatory exposure classes in Regulation (EU) 575/2013 or other appropriate exposure classes.
+Where relevant, the identification by credit quality can be broken down at the level of exposure classes, using either the regulatory exposure classes in Regulation (EU)

+575/2013 or other appropriate exposure classes.
 Non-financial corporates should be further broken down by sector and geography and households should be further broken down by business line and geography if specific concentrations exist.